antimony-lang/antimony/docs/developers/contributing.md

 You could also run the tests (`cargo test`) and see if any tests are ignored.
 Usually, if a bug is found in the wild, a failing but ignored test is written, so that it can be further investigated later.

+## Writing documentation

+As with all software, Sabre needs good documentation.
+Since Sabre is still in early development, things change constantly.
+This means that docs will be out of date in a lot of cases, or not written at all.
+Any help with the documentation is greatly appreciated!

 ## Submitting your code

 Development should happen on [SourceHut](https://sr.ht/~garritfra/sabre/).
 If you want to contribute code, please send a patch to the [public mailing list](https://lists.sr.ht/~garritfra/sabre).
-If you don't feel confortable with the [patch-based workflow](https://slashdev.space/posts/patch-based-git-workflow) yet, you can also open a pull request in the [GitHub mirror](https://github.com/garritfra/sabre).
+If you don't feel confortable with the [patch-based workflow](https://slashdev.space/posts/patch-based-git-workflow), you can also open a pull request in the [GitHub mirror](https://github.com/garritfra/sabre).
+Before submitting the code, please make sure that it is **sufficiently documented and tested**.